rainlanguage/specs/dotrain.md

   authors (both bytecode authors and metadata authors).
-- Location independent imports, such that tooling knows the integrity of an import regardless of where the content was discovered, much as blocks in a blockchain and data in IPFS are hashed so that they can be handled p2p.
+- Location independent imports, such that tooling knows the integrity of an import regardless of where the content was discovered, much as blocks in a blockchain and data in IPFS are hashed so that they can be handled p2p, decoupled from client, storage and transmission details.
 - Native support for namespacing to support disambiguation of the remaining ambiguity that unavoidably arise in uncoordinated human-readable data (two different computer names with the same human name)